Wolfgang Amadeus Mozart: 1762–1773: Travel

 The family trips were often challenging, and travel conditions were primitive.
 They had to wait for invitations and reimbursement from the nobility, and they endured long, near-fatal illnesses far from home: first Leopold (London, summer 1764), then both children (The Hague, autumn 1765).
-The family again went to Vienna in late 1767 and remained there until December 1768.
+The family again went to Vienna in late 1767, where both Wolfgang and Nannerl caught smallpox during an outbreak, though they quickly recovered.
+They remained there until December 1768.

 After one year in Salzburg, Leopold and Wolfgang set off for Italy, leaving Anna Maria and Nannerl at home.
 This tour lasted from December 1769 to March 1771.
 As with earlier journeys, Leopold wanted to display his son's abilities as a performer and a rapidly maturing composer.
 Wolfgang met Josef Mysliveček and Giovanni Battista Martini in Bologna and was accepted as a member of the famous Accademia Filarmonica.
-There exists a myth, according to which, while in Rome, he heard Gregorio Allegri's Miserere twice in performance in the Sistine Chapel.
-Allegedly, he subsequently wrote it out from memory, thus producing the "first unauthorised copy of this closely guarded property of the Vatican".
-However, both the origin and plausibility of this account are disputed.
+According to a letter Leopold wrote home to Salzburg, while in Rome Wolfgang heard Gregorio Allegri's Miserere twice in performance in the Sistine Chapel.
+He subsequently wrote it out from memory, thus producing the "first unauthorised copy of this closely guarded property of the Vatican".
+The details of this account are, however, disputed.
 (Note: For further details of the story, see Miserere (Allegri).)

 In Milan, Mozart wrote the opera Mitridate, re di Ponto (1770), which was performed with success.
 This led to further opera commissions.
 He returned with his father twice to Milan (August–December 1771; October 1772 – March 1773) for the composition and premieres of Ascanio in Alba (1771) and Lucio Silla (1772).
-Leopold hoped these visits would result in a professional appointment for his son, and indeed ruling Archduke Ferdinand contemplated hiring Mozart, but owing to his mother Empress Maria Theresa's reluctance to employ "useless people", the matter was dropped (Note: Eisen & Keefe 2006: "You ask me to take the young Salzburger into your service.
+Leopold hoped these visits would result in a professional appointment for his son, and indeed ruling Archduke Ferdinand contemplated hiring Mozart, but owing to his mother Empress Maria Theresa's reluctance to employ "useless people", the matter was dropped (Note: (Eisen & Keefe 2006): "You ask me to take the young Salzburger into your service.
 I do not know why not believing that you have need for a composer or of useless people. ...
 What I say is intended only to prevent you from burdening yourself with useless people and giving titles to people of that sort.
 In addition, if they are at your service, it degrades that service when these people go about the world like beggars.") and Leopold's hopes were never realised.

-Toward the end of the journey, Mozart wrote the solo motet Exsultate, jubilate, K.165.
+Most of the music Mozart wrote at this early stage of his career is little known today, but there is one exception: toward the end of the last Italian journey, Mozart wrote the solo motet Exsultate, jubilate, K.165 for the castrato Venanzio Rauzzini; this work is a favourite for performance by sopranos today.